 Current OpGen stockholders have the right to vote in the election of the OpGen board of directors and on other matters affecting OpGen.
-Immediately after the business combination is completed, it is estimated that then current OpGen stockholders, including purchasers in this offering, will own approximately 67.7%, and Curetis N.V. will own approximately 32.3% of the outstanding shares of OpGen, in each case based on the sale of 2,590,170 units and 2,109,830 pre-funded units in this offering and the exercise of all pre-funded warrants.
-As a result of the business combination, current OpGen stockholders will have less influence on the management and policies of OpGen post-closing than they currently have.
+Immediately after the business combination is completed, it is estimated that then current OpGen stockholders, including purchasers in this offering, will own approximately 47.5%, and Curetis N.V. will own approximately 52.5% of the outstanding shares of Newco, in each case assuming that 1,526,717 units are sold in this offering, based on an assumed public offering price of \$6.55 per unit, the closing price of our common stock on the Nasdaq Capital Market on October 9, 2019, and assuming no sale of any pre-funded units in this offering.
+As a result of the business combination, current OpGen stockholders will have less influence on the management and policies of Newco post-closing than they currently have over OpGen.